"Steady as a rock" Rolling Stones drummer Charlie Watts has died

 — The Who (@TheWho) August 24, 2021

+Pete Townshend, guitarist/vocalist of The Who, added his own tribute via his Instagram.

-See more tributes below, including from Patti Smith, Liam Gallagher, Tim Burgess, Garbage and Liz Phair.
+See more tributes below, including from Brian Wilson, Blondie, Patti Smith, Liam Gallagher, Tim Burgess, Garbage, Paul Weller and Liz Phair.

+I’m just shocked to hear about Charlie Watts.
+I don’t know what to say, I feel terrible for Charlie’s family.
+Charlie was a great drummer and I loved the Stones music, they made great records.
+Love & Mercy. pic.twitter.com/C4q2zXvVKo

 RIP CHARLIE WATTS